alteryx/featuretools/docs/source/guides/feature_descriptions.rst

     ft.describe_feature(feature_defs[8], feature_descriptions=feature_descriptions)

 For example, the above replaces the variable name ``"join_date"`` with a more descriptive definition of what that variable represents in the dataset.
+Variable descriptions can also be set directly on the variable through the ``description`` attribute:

+.. ipython:: python

+    es['customers']['join_date'].description = 'the date the customer joined' feature = ft.TransformFeature(es['customers']['join_date'], ft.primitives.Hour)
+    feature
+    ft.describe_feature(feature)

+Variable descriptions must be set on the variable before the feature is created in order for descriptions to propagate.
+Note that if a description is set directly on a variable and a description is passed to ``describe_feature`` with ``feature_descriptions``, ``describe_feature`` will use the description found in ``feature_descriptions``.
 Feature descriptions can also be provided for generated features.

 .. ipython:: python